oikos-cash/oikos-docs-bsc/content/contracts/SupplySchedule.md

 ### `minterReward`

-Used as the quantity of SNX to reward the caller of [`Oikos.mint`](Synthetix.md#mint), which incentivises users to continue minting the inflationary supply over time.
-Initialised to 200 SNX.
+Used as the quantity of OKS to reward the caller of [`Oikos.mint`](Synthetix.md#mint), which incentivises users to continue minting the inflationary supply over time.
+Initialised to 200 OKS.

 **Type:** `uint public`